AksoEo/docs/asc.md

 High-level design features:

-- no runtime errors (except panics)
+- all runtime errors are statically identifiable
 - editable with a GUI
 - small runtime
 - no mutability, almost completely deterministic